mikjonsson/iOS-TimeZoneWidget/README.md

 * Add a search field so users can search for the timezone they want
 * iWatch - I don't have one, but it'd be cool to add support for it
 * Learn about tests in Swift and XCode
-* There's a known sorting issue under some circumstances of the selected timezones

 ### Thanks ###